SiriusBits/data-studio-helpers/calculated-fields/business-area.md

 # Business Area

 This field uses another calculated filed, the [Gated Offer field](https://github.com/SiriusBits/data-studio-helpers/blob/master/calculated-fields/gated-offer.md), for it's calculation.
-This simplifies the aggregation of business area that is already determined in the gated Offer labels.
+This simplifies the aggregation of business area that is already determined in the Gated Offer labels.

 ```SQL
 CASE